 - If this happens there should be a drop in the number of inappropriate IVAs started.
 But I suspect most firms will say they have already been doing this, so the question is, what sanction is there if they don’t?
 And how does adding this sentence into the Protocol help at all?

 - I would have liked to have seen an addition to the last sentence “Others may wish to avoid the perceived stigma of bankruptcy” to say that the IVA firm should ensure that if the only reason to prefer an IVA is concerns about the stigma of bankruptcy the IVA firm should discuss these concerns in detail with the consumer as they are frequently misplaced.

 6.3 new paragraph: “In addition to other regulatory requirements the IVA provider should take the following into consideration: a.
 Fair treatment of consumers is central to the firm’s culture.
 6 b.
 IVAs are offered accordingly. c.
 IVA and its service functions as the consumer is led to expect (likely to successfully complete). d.
 Advice is suitable and appropriate for the individual. e.
 There is clear information before, during and after appointment. f.
 There are no barriers created to make a complaint.”

 - What happens if the IVA providers doesn’t take these points into consideration?
-Without teeth these sorts of provisions are worthless.

 7.4 Some deletions from the previous wording: “If the debtor lives with any person aged 18 or over, and there is reasonable expectation that this person will pay board and lodging to the debtor, this payment must be added to the debtor’s income in full.”